TOD-theses/paper-T-RACE/main.typ

 Their definition considers two transaction orderings: $T_A -> T_B -> T_P$ and $T_B -> T_A -> T_P$.
 When an attack occurs, $T_A$ and $T_B$ are TOD.
 The transaction $T_P$ is an optional third transaction, which sometimes is required for the attacker to make financial profits.
 Our study only considers transaction pairs, therefore we adapt their definition and remove $T_P$ from it.

-They define an attack to occur when the following two properties hold:
+They define an attack to occur when both of the following properties hold:

-+ Attacker Gain: "The attacker obtains financial gain in the [normal] scenario compared with the [reverse] scenario."
++ Attacker Gain: "The attacker obtains financial gain in the attack scenario compared with the attack-free scenario."

-+ Victim Loss: "The victim suffers from financial loss in the [normal] scenario compared with the [reverse] scenario."
++ Victim Loss: "The victim suffers from financial loss in the attack scenario compared with the attack-free scenario."

+Their attack scenario corresponds to the normal order and the attack-free scenario to the reverse order.

 For financial gains and losses, they consider Ether and ERC-20, ERC-721, ERC-777, and ERC-1155 tokens.
 As an attacker, they consider either the sender of $T_A$ or the contract that $T_A$ calls.
 The rationale for using the contract that $T_A$ calls is that it may be designed to conduct attacks and temporarily store the profits (see e.g. @torres_frontrunner_2021 for more details).
 The victim is the sender of $T_B$.